ssrikantan/vmssdiagnostics/README.md

 For the scenario when a VMSS already exists and when using an ARM Template to update it to enable the Diagnostics extension, does not seem to work yet.

 #### Useful links:
-Enabling diagnostics to send Guest Metrics to Azure Monitor, the steps are covered [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vmss)
+1) Enabling diagnostics to send Guest Metrics to Azure Monitor, the steps are covered [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-resource-manager-vmss)
+2) Performance counters that are available for Windows VMs [here](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-diagnostics-event-generation-perf)